 Every encounter with God is an opportunity to build on our relationship with Him and with others.
 God is inviting you to explore the next step in that relationship.

-I love you and I am inviting you to advocate for Justice and Peace, love God
+I love you and I am inviting you to be still, love God

-We proclaim that in this place, in this parish, Jesus is alive welcoming the lost and leading us all to lives of merciful compassion; We ask this through Christ, our LORD, who lives and reigns with You and the Holy Spirit as one God, forever and ever.
-Amen.
+We ask this through Christ our Lord, who lives, and reigns with you and the Holy Spirit as one God, Forever and ever Amen.

 Thoughts for Reflection: